npc-gnu/pacostrap/README.md

 ## pacstrap for offline installation(manuel arch installation)

 Hello Arch lovers!
-> 25 August 2025: I am still alive!
-I am trying to package pacman as appimage.
-It is a bit hard.
+> 8 September 2025: I will use archlinux tarball for first stage.
 Development is not ended.

 ## Installation
 ```any linux shell